kevinconway/sqlite-cdc/README.md

 However, the sessions extension has three notable behaviors that make it the wrong choice for general purpose CDC.
 The first is that session change records are only materialized when reading the log and then only one is produced per row that was modified.
-As a result, sessions is a poor way to receive real-time change notifications.
+As a result, sessions are a poor way to receive real-time change notifications.
 The second behavior is that the session log can only be fetched as a whole but never resets.
 As a result, the session log grows unbounded and there is no mechanism to filter out already handled changes.
 The